FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 ---|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|---
 1  | 1  | 4  | 7  | 2  | 2  | 4  | 2  | 9  | 5  | 5  | 5  | 4  | 9  | 5  | 6  | 1  | 6  | 6  | 6  | 1  | 9  | 9  | 1  | 7  | 6  | 8  | 4  | 3  | 2  | 6  | 4  | 4  | 9  | 6  | 1
 ```
+While this example might look like fun but actually not applicable for real work, this surely is not the case.
+Microsoft is
+applying Datalog for instance to check [beliefs about dynamic networks][] and others use it for applications in program
+analysis, security and data integration.
+In general, systems to resolve constraints and dependencies are used in [NixOS][]
+which got quite some traction over the last years since it allows package and configuration management in a declarative way.
+In a nutshell, it gives you ways to describe what your system should look like which is completely different compared to
+the usual way where you use for instance ``apt-get install`` to install packages in order to move your current state of
+your system to the desired one.
+As a user of a Linux system your actual concern is the set of programs or services that
+should be available to you, not so much what needs to be installed to move from one state to another.

+There are many other examples of an imperative design versus a declarative design that solve the same problem,
+for instance the data pipline and workflow tools [Airflow][] versus [Luigi][].
+So if your job is to solve a problem with
+the help of a program or framework, make sure to be absolute clear about what you want to accomplish.
+It often helps to
+put yourself into the role of a user to understand what needs to be declared in order to describe the problem.
+Only then
+start to think about a theoretical domain that might help you to achieve a declarative level of abstraction for your task.
+Declarative programming means finding the right abstraction level that describes your problem.

 [SIMD]: https://en.wikipedia.org/wiki/SIMD
 [single-level of abstraction principle]: http://principles-wiki.net/principles:single_level_of_abstraction
 [Logelei]: http://www.zeit.de/2016/52/spiele-logelei-52